FAQs

 Professional competence is a formal way of recording your lifelong learning as a doctor and highlighting your dedication to developing and maintaining key skills and competencies throughout your medical career.

-We offer a suite of CPD activities through our Continuous Professional Development Support Scheme (CPD_SS).
-To view the full range, please visit the CPD section of the RCSI website.
+We offer a suite of CPD activities through our Continuous Professional Development Support Scheme (CPD-SS).
+To view the full range, please visit the CPD–SS section of the RCSI website.

 RCSI also approves educational events which take place in Ireland and are organised specifically for the purposes of external CPD.
-Please visit the online calendar of approved events for details.
+Please visit the online calendar of approved events on the PCS Portal for details.

 The Statement of Participation is a key document in the formal PCS.

-The statement summarises what you have recorded on your PCS ePortfolio and will indicate if you have had your portfolio verified and the outcome of this process.
-It will also indicate if you have reported an absence from practice of three or more months during the professional competence scheme year.
+The statement summarises what you have recorded and will indicate if you have had your uploaded activities verified and the outcome of this process.
+It will also indicate if you have reported an absence from practice of three or more months during the PCS year.

-The IMC may ask you for evidence of participation in a PCS and your Annual Statement of Participation is appropriate evidence for this purpose.
-You can access your statement by logging into your PCS ePortfolio at any time.
+The Irish Medical Council may ask you for evidence of participation in a PCS and your annual Statement of Participation is appropriate evidence for this purpose.
+You can access your statement by signing into your PCS Portal at any time.
+Go to the ‘my summary’ section and click on ‘view’ button.
+Your six-year summary will open, and you can click on the view/download statement button.
+Your statement will download, and you can print or save this document.

 Enrolment